SamOdras/Movie-Catalog-/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Spacechatting is a React-Redux application where you can meet socialize with your friends.
+Movie Catalog is a React-Redux application where you can meet socialize with your friends.

 ### Built With
 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.

 * ReactJs
-* SCSS
-* Firebase
+* Axios
 * Redux
-* Material UI
+* Bootstrap

 <!-- GETTING STARTED -->